 The Layer options button opens the Layer options pane.
 The Layer options pane contains the following functions:

-- The Style tab changes the symbol color (single symbol only) and the pattern and thickness of the line.
+- The Appearance tab changes the symbol color (single symbol only) and the pattern and thickness of the line.

 The trends for the time series graph can be symbolized as a count of features over time or as a number or rate/ratio field.
 The values in the trend line can be calculated as the sum, minimum, maximum, average, percentile, or median of values for the chart.